8 Best Homeowners Insurance Companies in Missouri of 2023

 - Claims-Free - If you’ve gone without a homeowners insurance claim for five years or more with another insurer, you will probably get a discount if you switch to Liberty.

-- Protective Devices Discount - Adding smoke alarms, deadbolts, fire extinguishers, fire alarms, burglar alarms, water leak detection, and shutoff devices, you’ll get a discount because your home will be safe and you are far less likely to make a claim.
+- Protective Devices Discount - By adding smoke alarms, deadbolts, fire extinguishers, fire alarms, burglar alarms, water leak detection, and shutoff devices, you’ll get a discount because your home will be safe, and you are far less likely to make a claim.